Bowden House School

 CPD for the three staff teams (Education, Residential and Domestic)

-Menu and snack alternations in line with nutritional requirements for growing teenage boys,
+Menu and snack alternations in line with nutritional requirements for growing teenage boys

 Introduction of school-wide health and exercise challenges